-Take a new of freshly rebuilt computer and only load the data you will need for your term abroad.
-Encrypt the computer and if possible, travel without USB drives.
+Take a new or freshly rebuilt computer and only load the data you will need for your term abroad.
+Encrypt the computer and, if possible, travel without USB drives.

 Good - Travel Encrypted

-If you must take your regular notebook computer, verify that all software is up to date, that your data is backed up and encrypted, and remove data this is classified.
+If you must take your regular notebook computer, verify that all software is up to date, that your data is backed up and encrypted, and remove data that is classified.